nathanemyers-dev/ai-computational-memory/white-paper/vendor-implementation-architecture.md

 Enforce compliance with governance rules and prevent advisory state formation.

 **Audit Controls**
-Provide visibility into all continuity operations and ensure compliance with regulatory requirements.
+Provide visibility into all continuity operations and ensure compliance with supervisory requirements.

 ## Required Engineering Steps